n-1991/academic-kickstart/content/authors/admin/_index.md

 I am a fifth year PhD candidate at The Graduate Institute of International and Development Studies, Geneva.
 My research interests include studying decision making under uncertainty, modeled using stochastic processes, with a focus on environmental economics and firm dynamics.
 In my free time I enjoy reading science fiction and fantasy.

-I am on the 2020-2021 job market and available for interviews.